 The Funds are individually registered managed investment schemes under the Financial Markets Conduct Act 2013 ("FMCA").
-Funds Administration New Zealand Limited (referred to as "we", "our", and "us" in this SIPO) is the manager of the Funds.
+SBS Wealth Limited (referred to as "SBS Wealth", "we", "us" in this SIPO) is the manager ("Manager") of the Funds.

 Each Fund is governed by the master Trust Deed ("Trust Deed") dated 01 November 2016 entered into between us and the Supervisor of the Funds, Trustees Executors Limited ("Supervisor").